Growing up without structure feels less like chaos and more like drift, where time moves forward without clearly arriving anywhere.

 When Life Stops Having Chapters

 Stories have always shaped how humans understand themselves.
 Not just novels or films, but ordinary life narratives.
 Childhoods that led somewhere.
-Phases that felt distinct.
-Years that could be named and recalled as specific periods rather than a blur.

 Structure made memory possible.